How to contact us

 1.3 IRIS’ COMMITMENT

-Our tax strategy approach will be regularly reviewed to ensure that the assessed level of tax risk remains appropriate for the business activities.
-Any updates to our tax strategy approach will be reviewed and approved by the Board of Directors, including the Chief Financial Officer.
+Our tax strategy approach is regularly reviewed to ensure that the assessed level of tax risk remains appropriate for the business activities.
+Any updates to our tax strategy approach is reviewed and approved by the Board of Directors, and the Group Finance Director.

 2 TAX RISK MANAGEMENT